matrix2305/kanban-matrix/readme.md

 ## KANBAN MATRIX 2305

-Application for management with tasks and your business
+Application for management tasks and your business

 *** NOTE: Application can run only on linux OS ***